troclaux/notes/aws.md

 ## Elastic Beanstalk

 > fully managed service that allows you to deploy and manage web applications and services

+- developer is only responsible for the application
+- PaaS
+- uses CloudFormation to provision the application
+- managed service
+  - instance configuration and OS is handled by Beanstalk
+  - deployment strategy is configurable but managed by Beanstalk
+- load balancing and auto-scaling
+- 3 architecture models
+  - singe instance deployment
+  - LB + ASG
+    - good for production or pre-production web applications
+  - ASG only
+    - good for non-web apps in productions (workers, etc)

+- support for:
+  - go
+  - java se
+  - node.js
+  - php
+  - python
+  - ruby
+  - single container docker
+  - multi-container docker
+  - pre-configured docker
+- CloudWatch integration for monitoring
+  - checks app health
+  - publishes health events

 ## Kinesis